magynhard/lucky_case/README.md

 With monkey patching you can access the same methods (except deconstantize, valid_case_type?) of LuckyCase directly from strings.
 Additionally they provide versions with exclamation mark for direct manipulation.

-Because the method #case is so general and could lead to conflicts, it is called #letter_case here.
+Because the method #case and #cases are so general and could lead to conflicts, they are called #letter_case and #letter_cases at strings.

 ```ruby
 require 'lucky_case/string'